 The House of Delegates (HOD) includes well over 600 voting delegates (and a corresponding number of alternate delegates), all of whom are members of the AMA and who have been selected by the organization they represent, such as state or territorial medical associations, national medical specialty organizations, professional interest medical associations, the federal services and the AMA’s member sections.
 Some organizations are also allowed to officially observe the proceedings of the HOD, although they are not able to vote.

-The election materials for the current year will be available on the HOD's meeting web page 8 weeks prior to the meeting.
+The election materials for the current year will be available on the HOD's meeting web page eight weeks prior to the meeting.

-Delegate apportionment for 2020 is based on year-end 2019 membership data, which for the purposes of apportionment includes "pending members," that is, physicians who were not members in 2019 but who paid dues in the 2019 calendar year for 2020 membership.
-The House of Delegates will seat 689 delegates at the 2020 Annual Meeting, June 6-10.
+Delegate apportionment for 2021 is based on year-end 2020 membership data, which for the purposes of apportionment includes "pending members," that is, physicians who were not members in 2020 but who paid dues in the 2020 calendar year for 2021 membership.
+Delegate apportionment for 2021 was also affected by the freeze implemented at the November 2020 Special Meeting.
+The House of Delegates will seat 691 delegates during 2021.

-- Apportionment information for AMWA, AOA, NMA, federal services, AMA sections, and professional interest medical associations
+- AMWA, AOA, NMA, federal services, AMA sections, and professional interest medical associations.

 - Delegate Roles and Responsibilities: Read more about the qualifications to be a delegate in the AMA HOD.